cool-guy-awesome/hbchat-fix-log/README.md

 # hbchat
 Chatting application for 3DS (and Wii coming soon!)

+## If you would like to commit
+Please help me add accounts, mod tools, security fixes, and things, I am dying from toxic people online...

 ## Extra clients and other things
 _**There's a web client now!**_